 How many calories are in boba?
 Is there a lot of calories in bubble tea?
 Will bubble tea make me gain weight?
 Is boba even healthy?
 How healthy is boba?

-The short answer, not that much at all.
+The short answer, not as much as you’d think.

 But you’re not here the short answer are you now.
-Let’s break it down and see why there really isn’t that much calories in a drink called bubble tea.
+Let’s break it down and see why there really isn’t that many calories in a drink called bubble tea.
+Calories in boba.

 What Ingredients Make Up Bubble Tea?

 First, we have to answer the question of what exactly is in your typical milk teas that you can’t really get enough of.
 Generally, bubble tea consists of 4 parts: the tea, the milk, the sweetener, and the tapioca pearls.

 Typically any great kind of milk tea or bubble tea will have some sort of tea whether it’s made from your store bought tea bags like Lipton black tea or the more fancy and organic way, actual tea leaves.